Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/resolution.120230101.md

-    you get more% iff it's new; style, usage,.. you get less% iff you use it more papers include; shyam rules from scratch, shyam rules modding, style from scratch, modstyle, instructions from scratch, moddinstructions, every facet from scratch, modded every facet, (self(ee(s)))reports at every snake&ladder,.. mods; full og v half mux v copycat rewrite instructors cycle through all tears belower them, and everyone peer-reviews everyone (min -1 +1; unless deliberate practice,..); instructors ref(full disclosure; blowing the whistle, interference,.; this determines delays, trainings,..), middle refs must instruct both sides of the equation champs also return to deskjob, after successfully instructing students successfully to the next tear successfully, after celebrating a full yuga; the equivalent to black belts,..
+    you get more% iff it's new; style, usage,.. you get less% iff you use it more papers include; shyam rules from scratch, shyam rules modding, style from scratch, modstyle, instructions from scratch, moddinstructions, every facet from scratch, modded every facet, (self(ee(s)))reports at every snake&ladder,.. birch bark is worth more than palm leaf; the bigger, the better; one mistake, and it's n0 g%d #reboot mods; full og v half mux v copycat rewrite instructors cycle through all tears belower them, and everyone peer-reviews everyone (min -1 +1; unless deliberate practice,..); instructors ref(full disclosure; blowing the whistle, interference,.; this determines delays, trainings,..), middle refs must instruct both sides of the equation champs also return to deskjob, after successfully instructing students successfully to the next tear successfully, after celebrating a full yuga; the equivalent to black belts,..